 U.S. Tax Treatment of Foreign Shareholders: Generally, nonresident aliens, foreign corporations and other foreign investors are subject to a 30% withholding tax on dividends paid by a U.S. corporation, although the rate may be reduced for an investor that is a qualified resident of a foreign country with an applicable tax treaty with the United States.
-In the case of regulated investment companies such as the Funds, however, certain categories of dividends are exempt from the 30% withholding tax.
-These generally include dividends attributable to the Funds' net capital gains (the excess of net long-term capital gains over net short-term capital loss) and dividends attributable to the Funds.
+In the case of regulated investment companies such as the Funds, however, certain categories of dividends are exempt from the 30% witholding tax.
+These generally include dividends attributable to the Funds' net capital gains (the excess of net long-term capital gains over net short-term capital losses), dividends attributable to the Funds' interest income from U.S. obligors and dividends attributable to net short-term capital gains of the Funds.